Boat Tours and Other Activities in Calanques National Park

 I suggest you wear comfortable shoes and casual clothing for this type of activity, to which you can add a more elegant touch with accessories if, for example, the event takes place in the evening and you are going to have dinner and dance on board the boat.

-If you are interested in a boat trip around the Calanques, you may also be interested in
+If you are interested in visiting the Calanques National Park, you may also be interested in

 Marseille| © kbxxus